India Association of Kansas City By-Laws

 SECTION 3: DUTIES

-- Plan and supervise the affairs of this Corporation including the expenditure of funds up to two thousand ($2000) without the need for further approval by the Board.
+(1) Plan and supervise the affairs of this Corporation including the expenditure of funds up to two thousand ($2000) without the need for further approval by the Board;

-- Be the organization’s chief representative vis-à-vis the public, other organizations, and individuals.
+(3) be the organization’s chief representative vis-à-vis the public, other organizations, and individuals and

-- The President shall, after each scheduled program has been completed, provide the Board of Trustees with a report regarding the attendance, finances, and any other matter that is relevant to the program that was completed.
+(5) The President shall, after each scheduled program has been completed, provide the Board of Trustees with a report regarding the attendance, finances, and any other matter that is relevant to the program that was completed;

-- Serve as a member of the Board of Trustees for one year.
+(10) The president serves as a member of the Board of Trustees for one (1) year

-C. SECRETARY:- The secretary shall be responsible for the record keeping of the minutes of the executive committee.
+- SECRETARY: The secretary shall be responsible for the recordkeeping of the minutes of the executive committee.
 The secretary shall preserve the minutes of the meetings for the service year and shall transfer them to the new secretary upon installation.
+The secretary is also responsible to make reservations for the library or any facility needed to conduct meetings.
+Any Executive Committee member or Board of Trustee including the Chairman and Vice-Chairman should approach the Secretary to make any facility reservations needed for any meetings.

-E. PROGRAM CHAIR: The program chair shall be primarily responsible for the day-today management of any planned event.
+- PROGRAM CHAIR: The program chair shall be primarily responsible for the day-to-day management of any planned cultural event.
 In conjunction with the rest of the Executive Committee, this would include the planning and execution the scheduled program.
 With the consent of the President, the Program Chair is authorized to establish subcommittees as needed for the successful planning and execution of any planned event.

 SECTION 4.
 MEETINGS:

-- Quorum:- One-third of the Executive Committee shall constitute a quorum for the transaction of business at any meeting; if less than a majority of the Executive Committee is present at said meetings, a majority of the Committee present may adjourn the meeting without further notice.
+- Quorum.
+One-third (1/3) of the Executive Committee shall constitute a quorum for the transaction of business at any meeting; if less than a majority of the Executive Committee is present at said meetings, a majority of the Committee present may adjourn the meeting without further notice.

 SECTION 5.
 COMPENSATION: The Executive Committee as such shall not receive any stated salaries or other compensation for their services.